December 2020 - Overview for the Month

 31. 7th Day in the Octave of Christmas; Sylvester I , Opt.
 Mem.

 The Gospels for the Sundays in December are taken from St. Mark, St. Luke and St. John are from Year B, Cycle 1 of the readings.

 December 6th -2nd Sunday in Advent

 The Gospel is about John the Baptist preaching in the wilderness.

 The crowds question St. John the Baptist asking him who he is.

 This Gospel recounts the story of the Angel Gabriel's appearance to Zechariah in the temple.

 The liturgy of Advent focuses on remembering Christ's first coming at Bethlehem which then directs our mind to Christ's Second Coming at the end of time.
 The readings focus on the people of the Old Testament awaiting the Messiah, John the Baptist, heralding the way for Christ and the Blessed Virgin Mary and her maternal preparations.

-The main Feasts of Advent are St. Francis Xavier (December 3), St. John Damascene (December 4), St. Ambrose (December 7), Immaculate Conception (December 8), St. Juan Diego (December 9), St. Damascus (December 11), Our Lady of Guadalupe (December 12), St. Lucy (December 13), St. John of the Cross (December 14) and St. Peter Canisius (December 21) and St. John of Kanty (December 23).
+The main Feasts of Advent are St. Francis Xavier (December 3), St. John Damascene, (December 4), St. Ambrose (December 7), Immaculate Conception (December 8), St. Juan Diego (December 9), St. Damascus (December 11), Our Lady of Guadalupe (December 12), St. John of the Cross (December 14), St. Peter Canisius (December 21) and St. John of Kanty (December 23).

 The month of December is filled with expectation and celebration.
 Preparation is the key word for the first 24 days of December.
 Everyone is getting ready for Christmas — shopping and decorating, baking and cleaning.
 Too often, however, we are so busy with the material preparations that we lose sight of the real reason for our activity.